Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 Moisture load class according to ZDB: 0 to B0, as well as A.

-DITRA-HEAT effectively protects the sub-structure from damage caused by permeating moisture or aggressive substances.
+The waterproofing system DITRA-HEAT/ -HEAT-DUO effectively protects the sub-structure from damage caused by permeating moisture or aggressive substances.

 c) Load distribution (load induction)